Leevi Meriläinen

-Leevi Meriläinen (born 13 August 2002) is a Finnish professional ice hockey goaltender for the Ottawa Senators of the National Hockey League (NHL).
+Leevi Meriläinen (born 13 August 2002) is a Finnish professional ice hockey player who is a goaltender for the Vancouver Canucks of the National Hockey League (NHL).
 Meriläinen previously played with the Oulun Kärpät of the top-tier Finnish Liiga and at the major junior level with the Kingston Frontenacs of the Ontario Hockey League (OHL).
-He was selected 71st overall in the third round of the 2020 NHL entry draft by Ottawa.
-He made his North American professional debut with Ottawa in April 2023.
+He was selected 71st overall in the third round of the 2020 NHL entry draft by the Ottawa Senators, for whom he made his North American professional debut in April 2023.

 Playing career

 Finland and junior

 Meriläinen joined Oulun Kärpät of Finland's top-tier Liiga as a young player, rising quickly within the team's development ranks.
 He was with Kärpät's under-20 team playing in 22 games and registering .934 save percentage in the 2020–21 season in Finland.
 Following his season in Finland, he was selected by the Ottawa Senators of the National Hockey League (NHL) 71st overall in the third round of the 2020 NHL entry draft.
 He was named a second team All-Star in his junior league, but was told by Kärpät that they intended to seek out a more veteran presence and that Meriläinen would play in the second-tier Finnish league.
 On 14 June 2021, Meriläinen signed a three-year, entry-level contract with Ottawa.

 The Senators asked Meriläinen if he would join the Kingston Frontenacs of the Ontario Hockey League (OHL) for one season.
 The Frontenacs had selected Meriläinen in the Canadian Hockey League's Import Draft.
 He agreed and joined the Frontenacs for the 2021–22 OHL season.
 He experienced mixed results with the Frontenacs becoming one of the league leaders in wins and saves but posting a less than desirable sub-.900 save percentage and a 3.29 goals against average (GAA).
 Following the conclusion of the OHL season, Meriläinen returned to Finland.

 During the 2022–23 Liiga season, Meriläinen rejoined Oulun Kärpät and established himself as the starter, having a terrific year with the team.
 He posted a 2.02 goals against average and a .918 save percentage while setting the league record for most shutouts by a rookie with eight.
 However, he was injured towards the end of the season and missed the playoffs where his team was eliminated.